-- All exhibitors must have completed the Colorado Horse Project Advancement Level 1 western to compete in the gymkhana events. - A certified equestrian helmet with safety harness fastened in place is required in gymkhana events, activities and practice sessions.
+- 1. All exhibitors must have completed the Colorado Horse Project Advancement Level 1 western to compete in the gymkhana events. - A certified equestrian helmet with safety harness fastened in place is required in gymkhana events, activities and practice sessions.
 A "gymkhana" event refers to horseback speed events (timed or untimed) that do not use livestock.
 This includes, but is not limited to: barrel racing, pole bending, keyhole, flags and goat tying. - 3.
 Altering distances may be necessary to make the arena safe. - 4.
-Reruns: - Reruns will be made at the end of the event or at the discretion of show management. - b.
+Reruns: - a.
+Reruns will be made at the end of the event or at the discretion of show management. - b.
 A rerun may be awarded for failure of timing devices or timers, obstruction of the course as determined by the discretion of show management or breakage of arena equipment if it interferes with a run. - 5.
-Ties in the individual events will be run off. - During all runs the arena gates should be closed.
+Ties in the individual events will be run off. - 6.
+During all runs the arena gates should be closed.
 Contestants MUST enter and leave the arena mounted and at a walk. - 7.
 A rider is considered to be mounted if his/her knees are on opposite sides of the backbone of the horse and no part of the rider touches the ground. - 8.
 Disqualifications: - a.
 Leaving the course or breaking the pattern - b.
 Returning across the start-finish line before finishing the pattern - c.
-If the contestant hits the horse with any equipment of the event (i.e. The - d.
-If the contestant abuses the horse (including excessive jerking of the reins, excessive or exaggerated use of the spurs, bats, etc.) - e.
-If the contestant uses unsportsmanlike conduct in the arena (including profane language, disorderly conduct, or an unmanageable horse) - f.
-Immobility or lack of forward progression (exceeding 60 seconds in events that do not require dismounting) - g.
-If the contestant enters the arena without a cowboy hat or helmet - h.
-Anytime a horse's mouth is tied, fastened, or bleeding in a class. - Contestant is not mounted when they enter or leave the arena. - 9.
+If the contestant hits the horse with any equipment of the event (i.e. The flag) - d.
+If the contestant abuses the horse (including excessive jerking of the reins, excessive or exaggerated use of the spurs, bats, etc.)

+- If the contestant uses unsportsmanlike conduct in the arena (including profane language, disorderly conduct, or an unmanageable horse) - Immobility or lack of forward progression (exceeding 60 seconds in events f. that do not require dismounting) - If the contestant enters the arena without a cowboy hat or helmet g. - ĥ.
+Anytime a horse's mouth is tied, fastened, or bleeding in a class. i. - Contestant is not mounted when they enter or leave the arena. - 9.
 Individual gymkhana awards will be given on the following basis (superintendent will use written test scores to determine the outcome in the case of a tie): - a.
-Scores for awards will be on one horse - b.
-A maximum of four scores will be totaled for an individual's score - c.
-See scoring scale - Juniors will tie a ribbon on the goat's tail; intermediates and Seniors will tie the goat down.
+Scores for awards will be on one horse - A maximum of four scores will be totaled for an individual's score b. - Ten points for 1st place, down to 1 point for 10th place.
+(If less than 10 in C class, 1st place will receive 1 point for each person in the class then down to 1 point.)
+Superintendent and show management will determine scoring in classes where "no time" or "no score" is given. - 10.
+Juniors will tie a ribbon on the goat's tail: intermediates and Seniors will tie the goat down.
 String or ribbon must be straight and not pre-tied.
-No wire ropes or wire allowed
+No wire ropes or wire allowed.